Christopher-Hayes/ask-ai/README.md

 - GNOME Shell is the "shell" of the **GNOME desktop environment**.
 It was introduced to improve the stock GNOME environment.
 GNOME Shell being a Mutter plugin does however mean that the GNOME user experience is tighly coupled with Mutter, you can't swap out Mutter for another window manager without breaking GNOME.
 - And finally, this project! ..is an extension for the GNOME Shell.... which is a plugin for Mutter.. which is a window manager for X11 and Wayland.. which are display server protocols.

+### GNOME Shell UI Tech

+- GNOME Shell uses **Clutter** and **St** to build out the UI, this due to GNOME Shell being built on Mutter.
+- Something to note about Clutter is that [it is no longer part of the GNOME SDK](https://blogs.gnome.org/clutter/2022/02/16/retiring-clutter/).
+So for applications in the GNOME desktop environment, GTK should be used instead.
+- However, GNOME Shell can ONLY use Clutter and St. Gtk is only mentioned below because a couple utility functions are used.
+Gtk UIs cannot be built for GNOME Shell extensions.
+- This begs the question if Mutter is the reason GNOME Shell cannot use Gtk, how are GNOME desktop applications able to use Gtk?
+And the confusing answer is the GNOME desktop environment does not soley rely on Mutter as the window manage.
+GNOME Shell uses Mutter; however, the rest of GNOME uses gdm3 (GNOME Display Manager 3), and gdm3 supports Gtk.

 ### Libraries

 - `Clutter`: is a 2D graphics library that is used by GNOME Shell to draw the UI.
 [Official Clutter Docs](https://gnome.pages.gitlab.gnome.org/mutter/clutter/)
-  - Note that while GNOME Shell extension development can keep using Clutter without issue, [Clutter is no longer part of the GNOME SDK](https://blogs.gnome.org/clutter/2022/02/16/retiring-clutter/).
+  - Note that while GNOME Shell extension development can keep using Clutter without issue, .
+- `St`: is a library for creating graphical user interfaces.
+[Official St docs](https://gjs-docs.gnome.org/st10/)
 - `Gio`: is a library for input/output and networking.
 It is used by GNOME Shell to read and write files, and to communicate with the network.
 [Offical Gio docs](https://gjs-docs.gnome.org/gio20~2.0/)
-- `Gtk`: is a library for creating graphical user interfaces.
-[Official Gtk docs](https://gjs-docs.gnome.org/gtk30~3.0/)
 - `GLib`: is a library for common tasks such as data structures, file manipulation, and string manipulation.
 [Official GLib docs](https://gjs-docs.gnome.org/glib20~2.0/)
 - `GObject`: is a library for object-oriented programming.
 [Official GObject docs](https://gjs-docs.gnome.org/gobject20~2.0/)
 - `Meta`: is a library for the window manager.
 [Official Meta docs](https://gjs-docs.gnome.org/meta11~11/)
 - `Pango`: is a library for text layout and rendering.
 [Official Pango docs](https://gjs-docs.gnome.org/pango10~1.0/)
 - `Shell`: is a library for the GNOME Shell.
 [Official Shell docs](https://gjs-docs.gnome.org/shell01~0.1/)
-- `St`: is a library for creating graphical user interfaces.
-[Official St docs](https://gjs-docs.gnome.org/st10/)
 - `libsoup3`: is a library for HTTP requests.
 [Official libsoup3 docs](https://gjs-docs.gnome.org/libsoup3~3.0/)
+- `Gtk`: is a library for creating graphical user interfaces.
+Note - GNOME Shell only uses Gtk utility functions.
+The UI cannot be built with Gtk.
+[Official Gtk docs](https://gjs-docs.gnome.org/gtk30~3.0/)

 ## Credits